BruceHad/tr-snake/docs/notes.md

 Square
 ------

+(World.js)

-Square represents any discrete position on the grid.
+Square represents any discrete position on the grid as represented by variables x and y.

-A square can be shifted in one of four directions, returning a new square.

-A square can also be checked to see if its position matches another square.
+Public:

+* this.x, this.y - represents the x/y co-ords of the square.
+* this.shift direction - Return a new square, shifted on square in a given direction.
+* this.matches square - Checks if the co-ords of the square match.

 Grid
 ----